-Phonics
+Phonics:

-At Claycots, we teach a phonics programme based on Letters and Sounds which follows comprehensive lesson plans that teach children to hear, read, write and apply phonemes in reading and writing.
+At Claycots, we teach the ALS Phonics programme which follows comprehensive lesson plans that teach children to hear, read, write and apply phonemes in reading and writing.
 We use a quality first approach to daily teaching of phonics through a whole class teaching input.
 All Phonics teaching is systematic, engaging, lively and interactive.
 Where pupils are identified as needing extra support (including in KS2), targeted intervention programs (including sight words) are delivered by fully trained members of staff.
 In Nursey phonics is taught daily using a group approach.
 Throughout KS1, pupils are given home reading books which closely match their decoding & comprehension abilities to allow them to further practise these skills.

-Reading
+Reading:

-At Claycots, reading is central to the curriculum.
-It is a source of pleasure and enrichment in itself, but also a primary means of obtaining information and building many key skills such as retelling information.
+At Claycots, both our English and wider curriculum topics are centred around high quality texts which ensure that throughout the school children are exposed to a wide range of authors and genres which help to nurture children's love of reading.
 Children are given many opportunities during the school day to develop their reading as well as the explicit teaching of reading skills through guided and shared reading.

-In class, children are exposed a range of texts through English lessons as well as other texts their teachers read and discuss.
-Throughout the week, children are taught as a whole class with mixed ability through shared reading where teachers explicitly model the skills of proficient readers.
-From Reception to Year 6, reading strategies including: decoding, fluency, vocabulary and comprehension are taught during these sessions whilst nursery focus on demonstrating concepts of print.
+In class, children are exposed a range of texts through English lessons and their other subjects.
+Throughout the week, children are taught as a whole class through shared reading where teachers explicitly model the skills of proficient readers.
+When pupils are looking at texts in lessons teachers will deploy a shared reading strategy and explicitly model the skills of proficient readers.
+From Reception to Year 6, reading strategies including: decoding, fluency, vocabulary and comprehension are explicitly taught during these sessions whilst nursery focus on demonstrating concepts of print.
 Through daily guided reading, all pupils are then given a chance to independently apply these skills to texts that closely match to their comprehension and decoding abilities.
 As part of guided reading, all pupils read with a teacher at least once a week.